Do you have a sick dog?

 Kennel Cough

-One of the most common symptoms of kennel cough is a hacking cough – as though your dog has something stuck in its throat.
+One of the most common symptoms of kennel cough is a hacking cough.
+The cough from kennel cough sounds as though your dog has something stuck in its throat.
 The coughs may be followed by gagging, swallowing or coughing up mucus.

 Kennel cough may have additional symptoms including: